In all of my most recent web apps there is an

 However for those who do, the kind of low-level control that text-based human-readable configuration files allow can be really useful and provide much needed flexibility.
 That is why most developer tools still use them extensively.
 The JSON format used here is small, mostly self-explanatory and easily edited even outside the software using any text editor.
 You can easily copy/paste an existing configuration and very quickly tweak it into a new one, save multiple copies with only slight variations, or even email it to colleagues as part of the body text or as an attachment.
 It is fully cross-browser and cross-platform compatible, even on phones and tablets.

-Also, as the configuration data for each application is broken into distinct sections, you can even reuse the same JSON files in different tools as they will read only the common sections they recognise and ignore everything else.
+Importantly, the structure and layout of this configuration data directly reflects the class hierarchy in each application’s tutorial scripting API, making it a particularly useful visual reference.
+Also, as the configuration data for each application is broken into distinct sections, you can even reuse the same JSON files in different apps as they will only read the common sections they recognise and ignore everything else.

 Obviously the web apps currently available on my site are not likely to be crucial to anyone’s livelihood or wellbeing, so I acknowledge that this might be solving a problem that doesn’t yet exist.
 However, imagine someone emails you some settings data and you receive it on your phone.
 Instead of having to save it locally somewhere and hoping that you can then access that same location from within a web browser in order to load it in, you can simply select the settings you need, copy them onto the clipboard, open the web app, display the editor and paste them in - or even clean them up a little if you want before you accept them.